ashtn/betsy/README.md

 Many of our models will have attributes that are required for our application to use and display data consistently.
 Each model will have attributes with requirements for a valid record.
 The requirements are summarized below:

 #### Merchant
-- Username must be present
+>- Username must be present
-- Username must be unique
+>- Username must be unique
-- Email Address must be present
+>- Email Address must be present
-- Email Address must be unique
+>- Email Address must be unique

 #### Product
-- Name must be present
+>- Name must be present
-- Name must be unique
+>- Name must be unique
-- Price must be present
+>- Price must be present
-- Price must be a number
+>- Price must be a number
-- Price must be greater than 0
+>- Price must be greater than 0
-- Product must belong to a User
+>- Product must belong to a User

 #### Order
-- An Order must have one or more Order Items
+>- An Order must have one or more Order Items

 #### OrderItem
-- Must belong to a Product
+>- Must belong to a Product
-- Must belong to an Order
+>- Must belong to an Order
-- Quantity must be present
+>- Quantity must be present
-- Quantity must be an integer
+>- Quantity must be an integer
-- Quantity must be greater than 0
+>- Quantity must be greater than 0

 #### Review
-- Rating must be present
+>- Rating must be present
-- Rating must be an integer
+>- Rating must be an integer
-- Rating must be between 1 and 5
+>- Rating must be between 1 and 5

 ## Submission Guidelines
 Your final project must be deployed to [Heroku](http://heroku.com).
 Your team will open a single pull request for the entire project.
 Include the link to your Heroku deployment in the PR's description, as well as the team name and the names of all members.

 ## Team Leaders
-Each team will have team leaders who are responsible for keeping track of each team member's contributions.
+> Each team will have team leaders who are responsible for keeping track of each team member's contributions.
 Rotate leader roles at the beginning of each week; every team member should be in at least one leader role during the project.

-- Stand Up Leader
+> - Stand Up Leader
-  - Notifies team members about meeting schedule and ensures that everyone is present and ready
+>   - Notifies team members about meeting schedule and ensures that everyone is present and ready
-  - Takes notes about each person's daily report in Stand Up
+>   - Takes notes about each person's daily report in Stand Up
-  - Keeps the meeting moving
+>   - Keeps the meeting moving

-- Task Leader
+> - Task Leader
-  - Leads discussion on task assignment
+>   - Leads discussion on task assignment
-    - Decide if a task should be completed alone or in a pair
+>   - Decide if a task should be completed alone or in a pair
-    - Assign tasks based on...
+>   - Assign tasks based on...
-      - Individual comfort
+>     - Individual comfort
-      - Desire
+>     - Desire
-      - Ability
+>     - Ability
-  - Ensures the task list stays up to date
+>   - Ensures the task list stays up to date

 ## Stand Up Meetings
-The Project Manager for your team will determine the timing for all Stand Up meetings.
+>The Project Manager for your team will determine the timing for all Stand Up meetings.
 Because PMs are managing multiple projects at once this time will be different for each team, and may change from day to day.
 The meeting schedule will be communicated to the Stand Up Leader as soon as it is determined.

-At the end of each day, your team's assigned Project Manager will review the Trello board for all tasks discussed during that day's Stand Up meeting.
+>At the end of each day, your team's assigned Project Manager will review the Trello board for all tasks discussed during that day's Stand Up meeting.

 ## Weekly Demos
 In a real world work environment, a team's success is measured by their product as opposed to each individual's contribution.